zpainter/iassist/content/about/regional-report-1996-1997-united-states.md

 (Off the record) First I took off every friday during the whole summer to recover from IASSIST96 (On the record) The majority of the past year has been spent on activities related to the Association of Public Data Users (APDU).
-The loss of APDU\'s headquarters at Princeton University necessitated locating a new home for APDU.
+The loss of APDU's headquarters at Princeton University necessitated locating a new home for APDU.
 I served on the search committee for this activity which resulted in the movement of APDU Headquarters to the Department of Business and Economic Research at the